Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Behind the Scene: Revealing the Secrets of Pre-trained Vision-and-Language Models;** Jize Cao et al
 - **Mind the Gap: Understanding the Modality Gap in Multi-modal Contrastive Representation Learning** Weixin Liang et al
 - **How Much Can CLIP Benefit Vision-and-Language Tasks?;** Sheng Shen et al; Explore two scenarios: 1) plugging CLIP into task-specific fine-tuning; 2) combining CLIP with V&L pre-training and transferring to downstream tasks.
 Show the boost in performance when using CLIP as the image encoder.
+- **Vision-and-Language or Vision-for-Language?
+On Cross-Modal Influence in Multimodal Transformers;** Stella Frank et al

 ## Grounding